Watch my free on-demand Bricks masterclass Join Now

 I really feel like Bricks is the holy grail of web design I’ve been waiting for my whole web design life—and let’s face it, that’s a long time.

-I know the Gutenberg folks get excited about Full Site Editing and patterns and whatever, but Bricks already does all that effortlessly—without the funky UI and clunky workflow.
+I know the Gutenberg folks get excited about Full Site Editing and “patterns” or whatever.
+But Bricks already does all that effortlessly—without the funky UI and clunky workflow.

 Yes, Bricks does have all the advanced features, if you need them.
 But I truly believe Bricks is also perfect for non-coder, non-techy, non-developers too.